astral-sh/uv/docs/guides/tools.md

 However, there are a couple notable differences when using uv's tool interface:

-- The `--with` is not needed — the required package is inferred from the command name.
+- The `--with` option is not needed — the required package is inferred from the command name.
 - The temporary environment is cached in a dedicated location.
 - The `--isolated` flag is not needed — tools are always run isolated from the project.
 - If a tool is already installed, `uv tool run` will use the installed version but `uv run` will not.